Kennedy Stewart (Canadian politician): Opioid crisis

 As promised during the 2018 campaign, Stewart created a Mayor’s Overdose Emergency Task Force to address the opioid crisis in Vancouver.
 The task force produced 31 recommendations, which were unanimously approved by Council for implementation in December 2018.
 An additional eight recommendations were unanimously approved in July 2019, as well as a Safe Supply Statement advocating for a regulated, safe supply of drugs to prevent deaths from drug poisoning.

 Transportation

 During the 2018 campaign, Stewart expressed his support for extending the planned Broadway extension of the SkyTrain's Millennium Line to Arbutus all the way to the University of British Columbia (UBC).
 He said that 2020 is a "critical year" to secure federal and provincial funding for the project and, on January 29, 2020, signed a memorandum of understanding with the Musqueam Indian Band, the Squamish Nation, the Tsleil-Waututh Nation and UBC, agreeing to work with the other signatories to seek funding to build SkyTrain to UBC.

 Re-election attempt

 In November 2019, Stewart announced that he plans to run for re-election in the 2022 municipal elections.
 He ran under the Forward Together party.
 He was defeated by Ken Sim of ABC Vancouver in the election by a margin of 35,000 votes.

+Post-mayoral activities

+After the 2022 municipal election, Stewart was appointed as director of Simon Fraser University's Centre for Public Policy Research.

+In May 2023, Stewart commented on his successor's administration, calling Sim's clearing of the Hastings Street encampment "callous".
+Stewart also hinted that he would be initiating a legal challenge of Vancouver's at-large electoral system, in which councillors are elected to represent the whole city.